A party without cake is just a meeting – Julia Child

 Because it takes days to make panettone, most people have their favorite that someone else creates.
 The cake is made with something similar to a sourdough starter and the proofing process alone takes several days which is critical to give the cake its distinctive, fluffy insides.
 After buying more than we needed last year, I was surprised to learn how versatile this prized cake is in many variations.

-The best part of the legends that swirl around this cake is that it produces a masterpiece that is unique to the world, steeped in tradition and mystery, shaped like a church cupola and totally unpredictable from kitchen to kitchen.
+The best part of the legends that swirl around this cake is that it produces a masterpiece that is unique to the world, steeped in tradition and mystery, shaped like a church cupola, and totally unpredictable from the kitchen to kitchen.
 After one bite, you will find yourself telling a story about this legendary cake.

 One of our favorite preparations for leftover panettone is to make it into french toast with butter powdered sugar and fresh lemon squeezed on top.
 Just in case you see panettone in your local supermarket this year, our absolute favorite recipe for plain leftover panettone is: